-Whilst it cannot be prevented, once it is diagnosed, it is important to regularly and closely monitor these patients so that its progress can be observed and treatment applied.
+Whilst it cannot be prevented, once macular degeneration is diagnosed, it is important to regularly and closely monitor patients so that the condition's progress can be observed and treatment applied.

-- Injections into the eye with new medications, such as vascular endothelial growth factor antagonist therapy (VEGF) .
+The treatment available for wet macular degeneration is given by injections into the eye with new medications, such as vascular endothelial growth factor antagonist therapy (VEGF).

 Which specialist treats macular degeneration?

-Ophthalmologists are responsible for preventing, diagnosing and treating diseases that affect the patient's eyes and visual capacity, such as macular degeneration.
+Ophthalmologists help to prevent, diagnose and treat diseases that affect patient's eyes and visual capacity, including macular degeneration.